lyuk98/problem-solving/README.md

 ### Example

-The following is an example of running the solution for a problem:
+The following is an example of running a solution written in C, for [problem 5430](https://www.acmicpc.net/problem/5430 "5430번: Integer Lists") from Baekjoon Online Judge:

 ```sh
 # Prepare sample input